Titpost/Transactions/README.md

 3. Run "mvn test".
 UI tests will be run on Google Chrome, so it must be already installed

 4. Run "mvn site" to generate human frendly Allure-reports.
-The file you need will be here:
+The report file can be found here:
 "target/site/allure-maven-plugin/index.html"

 5. To play with FrontEnd go to http://localhost:8080/index.html